ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

 [guide-level-explanation]: #guide-level-explanation

 There are two main parts of this functionality.
-The first is a `Client` component running as part of `zebrad`, and the second is a `zebracli` command-line tool.
+The first is a `Client` component running as part of `zebrad`, and the second is a `zebra-cli` command-line tool.

 The `Client` component is responsible for blockchain scanning.
 It maintains